yesihaveidea/myrtille/DOCUMENTATION.md

 You can choose the browser you want to use by right-clicking an ASPX page into the "Myrtille.Web" project and click "Browse With...".

-Hit F5 to start debugging.

 The FreeRDP executable project is "Myrtille.RDP/FreeRDP.wfreerdp" (others FreeRDP projects under "Myrtille.RDP" are static or dynamic libraries).

 You can debug FreeRDP, while an rdp session is active, by attaching the debugger to the process "FreeRDP.wfreerdp.exe" (native code).

+Before first run, build all the solution in order to generate "FreeRDP.wfreerdp.exe".

+Hit F5 to start debugging.

 ## Communication
 ### Overview